PaulHatch/simpleelastic/readme.md

 more verbose, non-abbreviated type names and you get a lot of clutter in your code.
 And yet for all the drawbacks typing can only save you from a certain narrow class of errors.

-I believe an ideal solution would be a [Visual Studio Code Analysis Rule], similar to the validation that Kibana's query tool provides, but this is an effort outside the scope of this project for now.
+A better solution might be a [Visual Studio Code Analysis Rule], similar to the validation that Kibana's query tool provides, but this is an effort outside the scope of this project for now.

+[Visual Studio Code Analysis Rule]: https://docs.microsoft.com/en-us/visualstudio/code-quality/code-analysis-for-managed-code-overview?view=vs-2017

 ## The Map Class